WHIP SPIDERS CONTINUED…

 Here are three of the exoskeletons moulted by the ‘babies’ six months after hatching:

-Here is a picture of a female from Kate’s first batch of babies on its first birthday, February 20th 2012!
+Here is a picture of a female from my first ever batch of babies on its first birthday, February 20th 2012!

 For even more amazing whip spider pictures, including moulting pictures, please click HERE!